 Unfortunately, starting an Etsy shop is a bit more like a gamble than an investment, at least at first.
 There are a lot of Etsy shops that just don’t make it off the ground.

 Instead of excessive amounts of money into your shop at the beginning, invest your time into learning all about Etsy.

-What works, what doesn’t, what products are popular, who the typical Etsy buyer is, where there might be a niche for you, how to do SEO.
+Research what works, what doesn’t, what products are popular, who the typical Etsy buyer is, where there might be a niche for you, and how to do SEO for Etsy.

 These are investments you’ll be able to use even if you have to change platforms or you decide to sell something completely different.
 Education is always a worthwhile investment.